acdc14/sde-code-exercise/README.md

 ## Output
 The output is a python dictionary with two properties
-- -SS: base suitability score
+- -ss: base suitability score
 - -shipments: list of tuple with **street** and **driver** names

 **Example**